The development of deep-ocean anoxia in a comprehensive ocean phosphorus model: sec2 The Slomp and van Capellen model

-The modelling of the oxygen system is important for the deep ocean, $W_4$.
-The surface water basins, $W_1$, $W_2$ and $W_3$, are assumed to be fully oxic as they are in communication with the atmosphere.
-As such, we only model deep ocean oxygen budget $G_4$, which changes in response to to water cycle fluxes, and also aerobic respiration within $W_4$.
+The modelling of the oxygen system is assumed to be important only for the deep ocean, $W_4$.
+The surface-level boxes, $W_1$, $W_2$ and $W_3$, are assumed to be fully oxic as they are in communication with the atmosphere.
+As such, we only model deep ocean oxygen budget $G_4$, which changes in response to water-cycle fluxes, and also aerobic respiration within $W_4$.
 In an oxygen depleted system, reduced substances like sulphides can be removed from the system via burial, upwelling or by being oxidised.
 The concentration of these reduced substances is denoted by $R_4$, and is measured in oxygen equivalents.
-There are four source terms $OF_i$ for oxygen and five (variously named) for the reduced substances, of which two are flux terms (due to upwelling), and the other three introduce significant nonlinearity.
 Importantly, the rate of microbial respiration divides the consumption of deep ocean organic carbon into two components, one of which uses oxygen as the terminal electron acceptor, while the other represents the use of reduced substances; the split between the two is taken to depend on the deep ocean oxygen concentration.
 The full description of the model is given by Slomp and van Cappellen (2007), although some of the finer detail is only accessible through their Matlab code.